 Ways To Infuse Blue In Your Homes

 Colors play a very significant role in elevating the etheric quality of any space.
 So, it is essential to sort the range of tones before embarking on the journey of home décor and interior design.
 The color that you pick is also a denotation of your personality.
 Although we subconsciously decide the ones that exactly match, a little play of intellect will keep us at the bay from overdoing it.

 Blue is a cool color, according to the color wheel.
 Thus, orange and yellow are technically complementary colors.
-Complementary color scheme plays a mysterious and interesting role to develop a thrilling drama of these two contrasting shades.
+A complementary color scheme plays a mysterious and interesting role to develop a thrilling drama of these two contrasting shades.
 Either you balance them out in their varying gradual tones through a play of designs and motifs of drapery, rugs, and accessories.

-Imagining it at the extreme, the pair can also be heinous and hurtful to eyes.
+Imagining it at the extreme, the pair can also be heinous and hurtful to the eyes.
 Therefore, maintaining the correct balance of scale and proportion is a must.

 Monochromatic play of Blue color

 Blue varies by adding black and white.
 If you add black in cobalt blue it transforms to navy blue.
 At the same time, it will become sky blue if added with white.
-In between, there are myriad of blues that can develop an excellent dialogue of artistic features.
-The shades like Indigo, Prussian and ultramarine are energetic and flamboyant.
+In between, there are myriad blues that can develop an excellent dialogue of artistic features.
+The shades like Indigo, Prussian, and ultramarine are energetic and flamboyant.
 They can be balanced by the beatific intensity of light blue and sky blue.

 The rhythmic composition, using darker couches, light blue curtain indigo rug, and white flowers, is exceptionally terrific and beautiful.